maco4457/PPL-Paper/presentation.md

   - sub point
 	- sub point

-#Definitions#
+#Strong vs. weak typing#
-- Strongly Typed: language prevents successful execution of an operation on arguments that have differing types
+- Strongly typed: language prevents successful execution of an operation on arguments that have differing types

-- Weakly Typed: language allows implicit conversions (casts) on types when different types are present in an operation, without necessarily throwing errors
+- Weakly typed: language allows implicit conversions (casts) on types when different types are present in an operation, without necessarily throwing errors

-#Definitions#
+#Dynamic vs static#
-- Dynamically Typed: types are checked during runtime
+- Dynamically typed: types are checked during runtime
-- Statically  Typed: types are checked at compile/interpretation time
+- Statically  typed: types are checked at compile/interpretation time

 #Duck Typing#
 "If it walks like a duck, talks like a duck..."
 A duck-typed language is dynamic and does its type checking at runtime.